cypherpunk-academy/2064/en/044_2064_Vault breach.md

 I send him a ping every day to keep him asleep: If that comes, it won't wake up.
 Only when it fails once, then it strikes: Wumms!"

-"RUMMS," they heard a car slam outside.
+"WROOOMS," they heard a car slam outside.
 Both were frightened and looked first in the direction of the car and then at each other.
 It was the Fortunato pickup.